logologo

 Absence Rules

-You must not have been absent from the UK for more than 180 days in any 12-month period during the five qualifying years.
-The Home Office checks each rolling 12-month period within the qualifying five years, not just the final year.
+You must not have been absent from the UK for more than 180 days in any 12-month period during your five qualifying years.
+The Home Office checks every rolling 12-month window, not just the final year.
+This catches people off guard.

 Knowledge of Life in the UK Test